jafaircl/jams/README.md

 npm run watch
 ```

-To build in prodution (minified with uglify) use:
+To build with minification via uglify, use:

 ```sh
 npm run minify